zhicong499/AmazingHand/AmazingHand_Enhanced/README.md

 => Specific STL and Steps files for Amazing Hand Enhanced can be found [here](https://github.com/pollen-robotics/AmazingHand/tree/AmazingHand_Enhanced/cad)

-Everyone can access the Onshape document of Amazing Hand Enhanced :   [Link Onshape](https://cad.onshape.com/documents/430ff184cf3dd9557aaff2be/w/b018c00d2300dcc36080a900/e/a5789448a382c9e7e5c5750a)
+Everyone can access the Onshape document of Amazing Hand Enhanced :   [Link Onshape](https://cad.onshape.com/documents/430ff184cf3dd9557aaff2be/w/b018c00d2300dcc36080a900/e/d79fbb3641873de0a515037e)

 ## Assembly Steps

 First change is on "Step 1 : Preparing components" , slide 6.
 Some screws (coming with ball joints) length need to be adjusted, and custom servo horn need to be prepared too.

 Main changes on assembly is on "Step 2 : Finger assembly" , slides 12, 17 & 18.
-Now there is only 1 finger frame part, and more screws to hold motors
+Now there is only 1 finger frame part, and more screws to hold motors.

 "Step 3 : finger calibration" remains the same principle, but with slightly different max angles.
 Details explain on slides 22 & 23.